lbarto12/golang-server-base/README.md

 	...
 }
 ```
 This will return an `*sqlx.DB` object.
-The usage of this object remains the same as the package it is imported from:
+The usage of this object remains the same as the package it is imported from.
-<a>github.com/jmoiron/sqlx</a>

 ## Minio
-The internal minio client uses <a>github.com/minio/minio-go/v7</a> and can be accessed like so:
+The internal minio client uses [minio-go](https://github.com/minio/minio-go) and can be accessed like so:

 ```go
 import "golang-server-base/api/minioapi"